 Electronic ACH payment transaction volume grew by 8.7% last year, reaching 29.1 billion transactions, according to a report today from NACHA, the electronic payments association.

 Browsing: Faster payments

-The Federal Reserve is seeking public feedback on a proposal to adopt the International Organization for Standardization’s 20022 message format for its Fedwire Funds Service instead of its current proprietary format.
+The Federal Reserve is seeking public feedback on its adoption of the International Organization for Standardization’s 20022 message format for its Fedwire Funds Service, which will replace its current proprietary format.

 The American Bankers Association today expressed opposition to several proposed changes to the Federal Reserve’s payment system risk policy.

 The American Bankers Association last week urged NACHA not to change rules around financial institutions offering early funds availability due to the lack of statistical evidence, despite anecdotal stories of the practice increasing liabilities.

 The Federal Reserve today proposed to create a new subpart of Regulation J that would provide a “comprehensive set of rules” to govern funds transfers made through FedNow, the real-time payments network the Fed is developing.